HewlettPackard/cmf/docs/cmf_client/cmf_client.md

 # cmf
 ```
-Usage: cmf [-h] {init, artifact, metadata, executions, pipeline}
+Usage: cmf [-h] {init, artifact, metadata, execution, pipeline}
 ```
-The `cmf` command is a comprehensive tool designed to initialize an artifact repository and perform various operations on artifacts, executions, pipeline and metadata.
+The `cmf` command is a comprehensive tool designed to initialize an artifact repository and perform various operations on artifacts, execution, pipeline and metadata.

 ## cmf init
 ```